 Uber founders Travis Kalanick and Garret Camp envisioned a great void in the taxi industry: its inability to adapt to emerging technologies and consumer trends.
-The founders transformed such void into a powerful business opportunity by pioneering the ride-hailing service app.
+The founders transformed such a void into a powerful business opportunity by pioneering the ride-hailing service app.

 In today’s globalized world, Uber is the most widely known and used ride-hailing service app – as it currently has more than 91 million monthly active riders and 3.9 million drivers across 63 countries.